 How to Make Winter Cozy for Seniors with Sensory-Friendly Activities

 Winter can be a beautiful season, but it also comes with chilly weather and longer nights that might leave seniors feeling a bit isolated or restless.
 For seniors, especially those with dementia or cognitive conditions, winter can be an even more challenging time.
 However, with the right sensory-friendly activities, you can help them stay cozy, engaged, and comfortable during the colder months.
-Having the right support, like Home Care Fort Lauder Dale, can make all the difference in ensuring your loved ones feel warm and happy this winter.
+Having the right support, like home care, can make all the difference in ensuring your loved ones feel warm and happy this winter.

 1. Enjoy Warm, Comforting Scents